 Carbon offsetting is often made possible by climate projects in developing countries – for instance energy efficiency projects or wind or solar plants.

 To be on the safe side that you actually achieve climate benefit when you carbon offset – the climate projects should be reliably certified.
-The most reliable projects are both UN and Gold Standard-certified (that WWF and Greenpeace is behind among others).
+The most reliable projects are both UN and Gold Standard-certified (that WWF is behind among others).

 At GoClimateNeutral.org we help you offset your emissions with projects that are both UN and Gold Standard-certified.